Unnatural Acts in Romans 1:26-27

 The book of Romans is the central book in some schools of theology.
 It's certainly very important for our Christian faith, and it's been studied and written about by prominent theologians for centuries.
 In other words, there's no way I can do the entire book justice here, yet I think we have to know more about the intent of the epistle to understand our central verses properly.

-Please just bear in mind that my reading of the book may be quite different from your background, since there so many strong viewpoints on it.
-Rest assured that I did not come up with all this myself even though a Calvinist, for example, may not agree with all the details.
-And please give me space to make mistakes.
-However, maybe there's something new here that could add to your understanding in general anyway, as a side benefit to our exploration of the main topic?
-I would certainly be interested in hearing direct thoughts and feedback on this section.
+Please bear in mind that my reading of the book may be quite different from your background since there so many strong viewpoints on it.
+Rest assured that I did not come up with all this myself.
+I’ve studied a variety of viewpoints in addition to my own readings of the text.
+Regardless, maybe there's something new here that could add to your understanding in general anyway, as a side benefit to our exploration of the main topic?

 What Was going on in Rome?